mbahcliff/House-price-prediction/README.md

 ## Problem Statement

 Consider a real estate company that has a dataset containing the prices of different houses  of unit area.
-The company intends to use this data to creat a system that helps predict the price of housing based on the independent varaisables which includes: housing age, distance to the nearest MRT station, number of convenience stores, latitude and longitude
+The company intends to use this data to creat a system that helps predict the price of housing based on the independent variables which includes: housing age, distance to the nearest MRT station, number of convenience stores, latitude and longitude

 ## Essentially, the company wants —